 The core reason behind this unanticipated longevity is a decades’ worth of legacy code to maintain and to manage it effectively is a big part of that.
 Several resources are utilized and adequate time is required to rewrite and update an app.
 Besides, many developers simply prefer to work with a language they are more comfortable and familiar with and they’ve always practiced it.

-Not sure which language to proceed with your next project?
-Get connected to vteams experts and leave the rest to us while you sit back and get ready to witness the best!
+In case, you clueless about what language to proceed with your next big project, just connect with vteams experts anytime and leave the rest to witness the best!